-(A) Any foster parent or member of the household who possesses a concealed weapon permit must:
+(b) Any foster parent or member of the household who possesses a concealed weapon permit must:

-(i) Give OYA a copy of the permit; and
+(A) Give the OYA a copy of the permit;

-(ii) Give OYA a written plan regarding how the foster parent or member of the household will keep concealed weapons secure from youth offenders.
+(B) Give the OYA a written plan regarding how the foster parent or member of the household will keep concealed weapons secure from youth offenders.

-(B) Firearms must remain unloaded and stored in a locked gun safe or behind double locks that prohibit access and visibility to youth offenders.
-For purposes of this rule, a double lock may be a locked compartment within a locked room.
-Ammunition must be stored in a separate locked compartment, separate from any firearm.
-Trigger locks and glass front display cabinets are not adequate.
+(c) Firearms must remain unloaded and stored in a locked compartment that prohibits access and is not visible to youth offenders.
+Ammunition must be stored in a separate locked compartment.
+Trigger locks alone are not considered adequate.

-(C) Except for law enforcement personnel, no person in any vehicle transporting a youth offender may carry a loaded firearm.
+(d) With the exception of law enforcement personnel, no person in any vehicle transporting a youth offender may carry a loaded firearm.